otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 # Desire Dynamics
 ## 50% Faster Human Knowledge Processing
-## Infinitely Open Mind Knowledge For Positive Participation
+## Mind Knowledge For Positive Participation
 ## Anti-Fragile Self Conception
 ## Then & Only Then, Start Opening Your I's